Move to CaymanFree Relocation Checklist

 is where condo deals are won

-• Ask for strata minutes, budgets, insurance details, reserve fund information, bylaws, and recent/scheduled major works.
+• Ask for strata minutes, budgets, insurance details, reserve fund information, bylaws, Land Registry/strata-plan context, and recent or scheduled major works.

 • Understand monthly strata fees and what they include before comparing two condos by purchase price.